kedro-org/kedro-viz/STYLE_GUIDE.md

 ## Accessibility

-We aim to meet [WCAG 2.1 Level AA](https://www.w3.org/WAI/standards-guidelines/wcag/) standards where possible, while acknowledging that this is a data visualization, so some criteria will be difficult to pass without extraordinary effort.
-However we will do our best within reason.
+We aim to meet [WCAG 2.1 Level AA](https://www.w3.org/WAI/standards-guidelines/wcag/) standards where possible, while acknowledging that this is a data visualization tool, so some criteria will be difficult to pass without extraordinary effort.

 Kedro-Viz should be navigable with different input devices (e.g. mouse, keyboard, and touchscreen), with obvious and visible focus states on all interactive elements.
 Text elements should have sufficient colour contrast and font-size to ensure readability to a minimum Level AA standard.
 Use [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) features where applicable to improve screenreader support.